jeffreychung/awesome-liquid/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

+- The pull request should have a meaningful title.
 - Search previous list items before making a new one, as yours may be a duplicate.
 - Make sure the list item is quality before submitting.
 - Make sure the list item has a good succinct description.